Up: MiniZinc [Contents][Index]

 mzn_to_fzn(+MznFile, +Options, +FznFile)

-MznFile is a MiniZinc program file and Options is a list of options as described above.
-Calls mzn2fzn, whose result is written to FznFile.
+MznFile is a MiniZinc program file and Options is a list of options; see see Zinc Options.
+Calls minizinc -c, the result of which is written to FznFile.

 Send feedback on this subject.